dvindas/SagaPatternDemo/README.md

 ![warehouse-participant-failure2.png](images/warehouse-participant-failure2.png)

-In this scenario, a business exception was triggered by WarehouseAPI due to a lack of inventory for the specified product.
-If the saga is functioning correctly, the database should remain in a consistent state.
-This means that the order created in OrderAPI should be invalidated to reflect the failure in the process.

-To verify the state, you can use the following endpoint:
+To verify the state the order and the reservation, you can use the following endpoint:

 OrderAPI